apache/openwhisk-devtools/docker-compose/README.md

 If `PROJECT_HOME` variable is set ( i.e. `PROJECT_HOME=/path/to/openwhisk make quick-start`)
 then the command skips downloading the `master` branch and uses instead the source code found in the `PROJECT_HOME` folder.
 This is useful for working with a local clone, making changes to the code, and run it with `docker-compose`.

+## Troubleshooting

+* ```error: Authenticated user does not have namespace 'guest'; set command failed: Get https://localhost:443/api/v1/namespaces: dial tcp [::1]:443: getsockopt: connection refused```

+  Make sure nothing runs on the above listed ports.
+Port 80 might be commonly in use by a local httpd for example.
+On a Mac, use `sudo lsof -i -P` to find out what process runs on a port.
+You can turn off Internet Sharing under System Settings > Sharing, or try `sudo /usr/sbin/apachectl stop` to stop httpd.

+* ```error: Unable to invoke action 'hello': There was an internal server error. (code 5)```

+  Look at the logs in `~/tmp/openwhisk` especially `~/tmp/openwhisk/controller/logs/controller-local_logs.log` that might give more information.
+This can be an indication that the docker environment doesn't work properly (and on Mac you might need to switch to use [Docker for Mac](https://www.docker.com/docker-mac).

+* Check the [issue tracker](https://github.com/apache/incubator-openwhisk-devtools/issues) for more.

 # Build